jentery/508/index.md

 When and why do texts become documents?
 How do they gather and store information?

-Read: Selections from Gitelman, [*Paper Knowledge*](https://www.dukeupress.edu/Paper-Knowledge/)
+Read: Selections from Gitelman, [*Paper Knowledge*](https://www.dukeupress.edu/Paper-Knowledge/) (PDF)

 Notebook: Convert your text into a fillable form.
 Have at least three other people complete it.
 Interpret the text as a document.

 ## Week 10 | 7 March | Reverse It.

-How are texts treated as performances?
+How are texts also performances?
 How is text welded to reading?

+Workshop: On bots and databending

 Read: Samuels and McGann, ["Deformance and Interpretation"](http://www.jstor.org.ezproxy.library.uvic.ca/stable/20057521?seq=1#page_scan_tab_contents)